Drewrecker4/Rock_Paper_Scissors/README.md

 # Rock Paper Scissors Interactive Game

-This is a simple rock paper scissors game with additional functionality such as playing a series or quitting mid-game.
+This is a simple rock paper scissors game with additional functionality such as playing a best-of series or quitting mid-game.
 There are CSS animations as well to enhance the user experience.

 ## Table of contents